When We Long for Greater Significance

 As my time to speak approached, I tried to focus on what God had put in my heart to share.
 “Use me, Lord!”
 I prayed.

 When I walked up the stairs to the platform and stood behind the pulpit, a rush of people came running to the front.
 Cameras flashed from below.
-Afterward, as I was escorted back to my car to leave, people asked for my autograph or for special prayer.
+Afterward, as I was escorted back to my car to leave, people asked for my autograph, or for special prayer.
 It made me feel important…sort of.
 I felt the attraction, the pull of false significance.

 Was I important now?

-It would have been so easy at that point to shift my ministry toward those kinds of opportunities…the ones that made me feel so very important.
+It would have been easy at that point to shift my ministry toward those kinds of opportunities…the ones that made me feel so very important.
 It was a temptation to give my time to these things.

 Jesus spoke about the Pharisees who sought fame and status – the false significance the world offers.